 As per an industry report, 56% of customers demanded better transparency in the delivery process.
-Proof of delivery is the documentation that confirms that a product has been delivered to the destination, such as a signature from the receiver, or an image of the parcel being left at the doorstep – coupled with a date and time stamp.
+Proof of delivery is the documentation.
+It confirms that a product delivery to the destination, such as a signature from the receiver, or an image of the parcel being left at the doorstep – coupled with a date and time stamp.

-Thanks to tech intervention, drivers can now wind up the whole procedure through a smartphone application, which supports signatures, barcode, image collection, and notes.
+Thanks to tech intervention, drivers can now wind up the whole procedure through a smartphone application.
+It will supports signatures, barcodes, image collection, and notes.

 Enhance Communication with Drivers

 Businesses want their customers to be able to communicate with their drivers.
 They also want to be able to communicate with them too, irrespective of the drivers’ current location.
 This will help address problems and fix them in real-time.
 It also helps to better identify them before they get a chance to become a problem.

 Keep an Eye on Drivers’ Performance